Lazareena/Comp124-s14-hw6/README.md

 You will identify the most popular articles in each language, and uncover the articles in other languages that reference the same concept.

-Your program will rely on the [wikAPIdia software library](https://github.com/shilad/wikAPIdia) developed by Shilad, Rebecca, and [Brent Hecht](http://www.brenthecht.com/). wikAPIdia is a large, complex project, but we've created a helper class called WikapidiaWrapper to make your life easier.

 As you work on this assignment, you'll practice interacting with java Lists.
 You'll create them, loop over them, and search them.

 Your finished program will look like:
 ![alt tag](https://raw.github.com/mac-comp124-f13/hw6/master/screenshot.png?login=shilad&token=9ab528c59d524400fd585d7b5f8ac53b)

+In this visualization, each row of boxes represents the most popular Wikipedia articles in a particular language (Simple English, Hindi, Latin).
+The user of this visualization is hovering their cursor over the Hindi article for "United States", and it is highlighted in purple.
+The visualization has highlighted the corresponding articles in Simple English (blue), and Latin (orange).

+Your program will rely on the [wikAPIdia software library](https://github.com/shilad/wikAPIdia) developed by Shilad, Rebecca, [Brent Hecht](http://www.brenthecht.com/), and many others. wikAPIdia is a large, complex project, but we've created a helper class called WikapidiaWrapper to make your life easier.

 ## Getting started
 Fork and clone this repository.